-A final note in this regard: the main consumer-related IoT use cases revolve around the smart home (also think smart media and entertainment) and industry-specific applications such as telematics in insurance and cross-channel opportunities and digital signage in retail (and beyond)
+A final note in this regard: the main consumer-related IoT use cases revolve around the smart home and home automation (also think smart media and entertainment) and industry-specific applications such as telematics in insurance and cross-channel opportunities and digital signage in retail (and beyond)

 So, the composition of the panel is important and it’s essential to know which kind of touchpoints we talk about when gauging marketer’s interests.
 We can’t repeat it enough: while predictive analytics, for instance, is a pretty well-described and well-known marketing technology, the Internet of Things is not a thing nor well-described or understood by many.
 Use cases are crucial here.

 Top image: Shutterstock – Copyright: Rawpixel.com – All other images are the property of their respective mentioned owners.